termigrator/OGN-Tracker/README.md

     interface is very very basic--No backspace or cursor keys, but you only need to do this once.
     Remember to save when you are happy.

-    Status : Prints out the GPS status
+    [ ]Status : Prints out the GPS status

-    Config : Prints out the current configuration
+    [ ]Config : Prints out the current configuration

-    Address XXXXXX : Sets the tracker address to XXXXXX where XXXXXX is a 6 character hex address.
+    [ ]Address XXXXXX : Sets the tracker address to XXXXXX where XXXXXX is a 6 character hex address.

-    Addresstype X : Sets the address type where address types are:
+    [ ]Addresstype X : Sets the address type where address types are:
-    	0 : Random
+    	0 - Random
-    	1 : ICAO
+    	1 - ICAO
-    	2 : FLARM
+    	2 - FLARM
-    	3 : OGN
+    	3 - OGN

-   AircraftType XX : Sets the aircraft type, there XX types are:
+   [ ]AircraftType XX : Sets the aircraft type, there XX types are:
    	0  : Unknown
    	1  : Glider
    	2  : Tow Plane